prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

 ### 4.6 terraform destroy

-    Now we have seen how to write your terraform script and how to provision your EC2 instance.
+    Now we have seen how to write your Terraform script and how to provision your EC2 instance.

     Let see how to remove or delete everything from AWS.